 Last time we came up with a working definition of creativity as 1) connecting with the world and 2) affecting it in a meaningful way.
-We also looked at the various way in which we engage the world through 1) our senses 2) our thoughts (including thoughts about how we perceive ourselves) and 3) our spirit (our direct transrational connection with the world around us).
-Now lets see how these relate to the three broad categories of art, science, and religion.
+We also looked at the various ways in which we engage the world through 1) our senses 2) our thoughts (including thoughts about how we perceive ourselves) and 3) our spirit (our direct transrational connection with the world around us).
+Now let’s see how these relate to the three broad categories of art, science, and religion.

 Art is an expression of our individuality.
-In any work of art we get a glimpse of the person who made the art as well as the evidence of that person engaging world around them.
+In any work of art we get a glimpse of the person who made the art as well as the evidence of that person engaging with the world around them.
 Picasso, for example, pushed paint around canvasses.
 Bernini made stone flow like water.
 Duchamp is best known for his thought experiments: He placed a standard issue urinal on its side in a gallery, thereby questioning the nature of art itself.
-By having an idea of what they wanted to do, and changing the exterior world around them accordingly, not only did their art expressed their message to others, it expressed the artists themselves, that is their own unique lens on the world, or at least a part of it.
+By having an idea of what they wanted to do, and changing the exterior world around them accordingly, not only did their art express their message to others, it expressed the artists themselves, that is their own unique lens on the world, or at least a part of it.
 In other words, the art (expression) was inextricably tied to the artist himself (the expresser).

 Art links both the sensorial and spiritual world by creating something with a sense of beauty, virtue, or intrigue that allows another to experience the world in a fresh manner.
 Science primarily engages the sensorial world, creating first an hypothesis (which is the most mental and spiritual aspect of the process) then testing that hypothesis through a carefully constructed experiment that can be repeated by others.
 On the outside, science may be seen as a heady pursuit.
 But at its core, it relies upon our ability to measure and test, which means that it must take place in the sensorial world.
 Opposite science, but still just as important, religion is concerned with helping us get beyond our thoughts and beyond a purely sensorial experience of the world and to tie those experience to something much larger.
 In other words, religion is concerned with helping us to feel the ongoing interdependence of the universe that makes everything possible.
 And though science stresses the objective nature of the scientific method, in reality, the experience of insight that leads to a well formed hypothesis is best described as a moment of insight, that moment of insight being best described as a religious experience.